 Materials should be at the heart of eco-friendly design.
 New products should use recycled or recyclable materials and locally-sourced resources and materials.
 Factors such as the carbon footprint of materials shipping should be integrated at the design stage, as well as ensuring that products are designed to be as durable as reasonably possible.

-Businesses should also consider ways to make their business operations more environmentally friendly.
+Businesses should also consider ways to make their business models operations more environmentally friendly.
 This could include minor changes such as using recycled office supplies and packaging, turning off equipment and lights when not in use, and encouraging employees to carpool or take public transport to reduce CO2 emissions.
 Consider signing up for a green energy tariff from a renewable energy provider or investing in building renewable energy sources such as solar panels or wind turbines.

 For SMEs looking to prioritise sustainability, implementing an ISO 14001 environmental management system can help them reap the benefits of making environmentally-friendly changes.